 There are many shopping cart options for you to choose from.
 You can develop your own from scratch.
 You can use an open-sourced platform or a done-for-you version with simple integrations and plugins.
 Selecting the right shopping cart depends on many factors, including the size of your business, the team you have to develop and manage your online site, the needs of your customers, your marketing plan and more.
 Scoping out your requirements will help you select the right fit from the get-go or help you upgrade to the best one that will scale with your business.

 Once your customer submits their payment in exchange for your product or service, their card details are collected by the payment gateway.
-At that point, the payment gateway authorizes the transaction following security compliance protocols and sends it to the payment processor.
+At that point, the payment gateway authorises the transaction following security compliance protocols and sends it to the payment processor.
 Businesses can build their own payment gateway, but more likely, they find a payments technology partner like Global Payments to handle the payment gateway and the following step as the payment processor for them.

 The payment processor is a financial institution licensed as a member of a card association (think Visa or Mastercard) that maintains the merchant's account.
 When the payment processor gets the payment details from the payment gateway, it submits the transaction request to the relevant card network.